Commercial Debt Forgiveness

 Commercial debt forgiveness plays a big role in insolvency.
 But is not a top-of-mind topic – bankruptcy sounds more dramatic.
 Nevertheless the tax treatment of commercial debt forgiveness is important.
 Get it wrong and you could tip an entity into insolvency – the exact opposite of what debt forgiveness is trying to achieve.

-The creditor usually incurs a revenue or capital loss and claims a corresponding tax deduction for the forgiven debt.
+The creditor usually incurs a revenue or capital loss and claims a corresponding tax deduction for the forgiven debt, if the debtor made the loan to derive future assessable income.

 If you didn’t recognise any tax effect on the debtor side, you would have a tax deduction on the creditor side with no offsetting effect on the debtor side – throwing the doors wide open to manipulate the system.
 Related parties could pretend to be dealing at arm’s length and forgive huge amounts of artificial debts with a tax deduction on one side and nothing on the other.